-For homeowners, the value of their house is extrapolated based on the UK House Price Index published by the Land Registry12.
-The house price of the main residence is extrapolated based on the Government Office Region and house type or flat13.
+For homeowners, the value of their house is extrapolated based on the UK House Price Index published by the Land Registry.
+The house price of the main residence is extrapolated based on the Government Office Region and house type or flat.
 As there is less information available for the other properties the household owns, they have been extrapolated using the national overall average UK House Price Index.
 The extrapolated home price is based on the quarter in which the household answered the survey.

-Household mortgages are extrapolated based on the average mortgage size during the extrapolation period14.
+Household mortgages are extrapolated based on the average mortgage size during the extrapolation period.
 Other property values and their associated debt such as land and business remain unchanged due to limited information.
-Home equity and net property have been estimated by calculating the difference between property values and property debt in 2021 Q4.
+Home equity and net property have been estimated by calculating the difference between property values and property debt during the reported quarter.